African-American folktales: Art and craft

+Music

 Hip-Hop

 Folklore's impact also translates to today, as some tropes are seen in modern-day Hip-Hop.
 The trickster trope originated as a way to display enslaved people's wit over slave masters.
 After emancipation, this trope transformed into badman, which reflected the new ways of life.
 The badman was viewed as more of an outlaw.
 In the badman trope existed a sub-genre called Stagolee, which was based on a pimp named Lee Shelton, who killed a man after gambling and losing his hat.
 Stagolee's story was told in many forms, from blues to jazz, and made its way to a style called "Toast".
 Toast is "a story told in the first person that was recited in verse".
 The rappers would use this trope to embody themselves, and it gave them charisma.
 This translates to the beginning of Hip-Hop and artists like Snoop Dogg, utilized these story-telling methods.
 Stagolee's influence also translated to clothing similar to Hip-Hop.
 In the late 1800s, black men wore the Stetson Hat worn by Stagolee as a status symbol.
 This commodification can be seen in Hip-hop today through cars, girls, baggy pants, etc. Some artists still use characteristics of the original trickster archetype as well.
 Common themes in hip-hop, such as hyper-sexuality, vulgarity, hyper-masculinity, and revenge, are seen through lyrics of rap artists like Da Brat to Juvenile and heavily used in Tricker-related folklore like Anansi.